Why Do Plants Need Phosphorus?

 - Phosphorus is found in DNA, RNA, and ATP

 But what does all of that actually mean?
 How does any of this benefit the plant?
 Well for starters, phosphorus is able to boost plant growth and stimulate the roots.
 It also plays a vital role in making sure that the fruit or seeds that come from plants are healthy and abundant.
 On top of this, phosphorus increases a plant’s resistance to disease.
 In other words, phosphorus is a pretty big deal in the plant world!

 How Do I Know if My Plants Need More Phosphorus?

 If you’re wondering, “How do I know if my plants need more phosphorus?” the answer can be found one of two ways.

 The first way is to take a look at the plant itself.
 The physical appearance of a plant can often help you determine what nutrient(s) it’s missing.
 In the case of phosphorus, a deficiency usually means small plants with little to no flowers or fruit.

-Secondly, soil tests are designed to tell you what nutrients are in the soil, but it won’t tell you what (or how much) nutrients are in a plant-available form.
+Soil tests are designed to tell you which nutrients are in the soil.
+But these tests won’t tell you which nutrients are in an absorbable form.
 It would be something like the difference between cows and hamburgers.
 We eat hamburgers — not cows.
 This same concept holds true with the nutrients in your soil.
 Many can be in a form that plants simply can’t absorb.
 Needless to say, soil tests don’t always give us the information we are looking for.

 But if you don’t want to get a PhD in chemistry, we recommend using a soil treatment like GardenMAX or TurfMAX.
 Not only do these treatments contain all 16 essential plant nutrients, but they also have a ton of other great benefits.
 For example, they can correct pH imbalances, add beneficial microbes to the soil, and slow-release fertilizer.
 Even better, they’re super easy to use — apply on top and water in.